FormidableLabs/monorepo-infra-experiments/pnpm-wireit/README.md

 ### Make a version

+_CI Note_: Our process is to batch up appropriate changes and then do these steps in a dedicated version branch / pull request.

 When all of the changes and changesets are ready for a new version, issue the following wrapper command:

 ```sh
 $ pnpm run version
 ```

 which should bump versions and write workspace CHANGELOG.md files ass appropriate.
+Review the git changes as appropriate, adjust anything amiss, and commit to git source.

 ### Publish

+_CI Note_: This typically happens in CI via a merge to default branch and not run by on the command line unless we're fixing something.

 TODO HERE